BiaPyX/BiaPy-doc/source/workflows/image_to_image.rst

 Image to Image
 --------------

-The goal of this workflow aims at generating new images based on another.
-It's a translation/mapping problem from one image to another.
+The goal of this workflow aims at translating/mapping input images into target images.
+This workflow is as the super-resolution one but with no upsampling, e.g. with the scaling factor to x1.

 * **Input:**